UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

     The sshkey module of this script will generate a SSH key pair that you can use to login to Dardel.
     It will create two files, one with the private key and one with the public key.
-    The private key should be kept secret and the public key should be added to your authorized_keys file on Dardel.
+    The private key should be kept secret and the public key should be added to your authorised_keys file on Dardel.